Fall 2020 Smart Start

 FWC Healthy Community Agreement

-Fort Worth Christian School is committed to wise and prudent measures with regards to the health & safety of everyone who steps foot on campus.
+Fort Worth Christian School is committed to wise and prudent measures in regard to the health & safety of everyone who steps foot on campus.
 The following guidelines and expectations are necessary to help mitigate the spread of COVID-19 and provide a safe, dynamic on-campus experience for every student, parent, and staff member.
 All guidelines and protocols listed in this document are subject to change at any time as a result of any orders mandated by our local, state, or national authorities in conjunction with our educational agencies.

 To prevent the spread of COVID-19 and reduce the potential risk of exposure to all students, parents and faculty at the FWC, I agree if my child exhibits any of the symptoms of COVID-19 identified by the Center For Disease Control (https://www.cdc.gov/coronavirus/2019-ncov/symptoms-testing/symptoms.html), he/she will immediately leave the FWC campus, will not return to campus, and will seek medical attention, staying at home until it is medically confirmed (by test or quarantine) that he/she does not have COVID-19 or otherwise received written approval from FWC to return.